cawa-93/vite-electron-builder/README.md

 packages/renderer -- Call Exposed API --> P
 ```

 ### Build web resources

 The `main` and `preload` packages are built in [library mode](https://vitejs.dev/guide/build.html#library-mode) as it is
-simple javascript.
+simple JavaScript.
 The `renderer` package builds as a regular web app.

 ### Compile App

-The next step is to package a ready to distribute Electron app for macOS, Windows and Linux with "auto update" support
+The next step is to package a "ready to distribute" Electron app for macOS, Windows and Linux with "auto update" support
 out of the box.

 To do this, use [electron-builder]: